Trieste–Opicina tramway: August 2016 accident

 On 14 August 2016, trams 404 and 405 were involved in a collision at the passing loop at Conconello on the upper section of the line.
 Both cars were badly damaged, whilst eight passengers and both drivers were injured, with six requiring hospital treatment.
 Since only three cars were in operational condition following the accident, service on the line was temporarily suspended and replaced by buses.

 One of the cars was parked in the lower part of Via Commerciale waiting for the line to reopen.

 The two damaged cars were repaired by early 2017, and in December 2017 the regional council granted €3 million to restore the tramway.

 Throughout the years, two of the cars were in the open air in the depot yard, while a third remained abandoned in the street in Trieste where the dummy is engaged.
 A platform and turning circle for the bus 2 and 2/ have been constructed at Villa Opicina station.
 The bus pauses at the tram depot to allow a ticket to be purchased at the bar adjacent to the depot.
 There were reports of test runs in July and November 2022.

-2024 testing and reopening
+2025: Reopening and another closure

-On 18 December 2024, testing began with trams running without passengers "on a trial basis".
-Following these tests, TPL will assess when trams can resume full passenger operation, 8 years after it was suspended.

-The tram resumed operations on 1 February 2025.
+On 18 December 2024, testing began with trams running without passengers "on a trial basis"..
+The tram resumed operations on 1 February 2025, but failed again in October 2025.
+This has resulted in further maintenance work until summer 2026.